5.3.6 On-going Payments in Respect of Adoption Support and Special Guardianship Support

 - Special Guardianship Allowances Procedure - to follow;

 - Assessment of Foster Carers Wishing to Acquire Parental Responsibility for a Looked After Child Procedure.

 This chapter was introduced in August 2009 and is subject to review.

 On-going payments can be paid when:

-Residence Order Allowance - See Section 1, Eligibility of Residence Order Allowance Procedure
+Residence Order Allowance - See Residence Order Allowance Procedure, Eligibility.

 The maximum level of payment of on-going payments respect of - Adoption Support and Special Guardianship Support is linked to the level of National Minimum Fostering Allowance.
 The level of payment will be determined by a financial assessment (means test).